 Encourages Early Medical Intervention

 AUDIT facilitates timely medical consultations, brief interventions, and counseling.
-A study by de Vocht F, et al. 1998, titled “Motivation to reduce alcohol consumption and subsequent attempts at reduction and changes in consumption in increasing and higher-risk drinkers in England: a prospective population survey,” suggest that brief interventions based on AUDIT results reduce alcohol consumption in at-risk individuals.
+A study by de Vocht F, et al. 1998, titled “Motivation to reduce alcohol consumption and subsequent attempts at reduction and changes in consumption in increasing and higher-risk drinkers in England: a prospective population survey,” suggests that brief interventions based on AUDIT results reduce alcohol consumption in at-risk individuals.

 Helps Guide Treatment Decisions

-Healthcare providers use AUDIT scores to determine whether a person requires brief counseling, outpatient therapy, or specialized treatment.
+Healthcare providers use AUDIT scores to determine whether a person requires brief counseling, outpatient therapy, or specialized alcohol addiction treatment.
 Scores of 16 or higher indicate harmful drinking or dependence, leading to referral for professional addiction treatment.

 Supports Public Health Initiatives